Graduate Certificate in Communication Sciences

 MSLP 5104.
 Speech and Hearing Science.
 3 Credit Hours.

-This course offers a basic introduction to fundamental processes underlying the production and perception of speech, acoustic and physiological aspects of speech measurement, and application of principles and methods of quantifying a variety of speech disorders.
+This course introduces fundamental processes underlying the acoustic and physiological aspects of speech production and perception and the principles and methods of quantifying various speech disorders.
 Corequisites: MSLP 5102.